rowanam/book-lovers-edinburgh/README.md

 Page heading sections
 - On small screen sizes, h1 breaks onto multiples lines and automatically takes up the full width of the parent.
 In future I would like to find a way for the width of the element to "shrink-wrap" to stay the width of the text content so the padding with background color does not extend to the edges of the section.

+Nav bar on small screens
+- On some narrow screen sizes (e.g. Galaxy Fold), the nav bar wraps onto the next line.
+I attempted to mitigate this issue by reducing the spacing between menu items a little so it would work well on more screen sizes, but in the long run the best fix would be a burger menu.

 ---
 ## Testing